-After hearing from thousands of people like you, the Victorian Parliament voted to ban LGBTQ+ conversion practices, once and for all.
+After a successful community campaign, the Victorian Parliament voted to ban LGBTQ+ conversion practices, once and for all.
 Now we need to end these damaging practices right across the country.

 But we know what it will take to end conversion practices.
 Politicians in these states need to know that there is widespread community support for tackling the harm caused by LGBTQ+ conversion practices.
 That’s what got the win over the line in Victoria.
 Will you sign the petition now, calling on all premiers in each state and territory to take action on conversion practices?

 We know that everyone deserves to live freely, no matter where they live, who they are, or whom they love.
 Yet, harmful “conversion” practices that attempt to change LGBTQ people are still taking place around Australia.
 These practices, underpinned by ideologies that see LGBTQ people as broken, instead of whole and human, cause great harm to LGBTQ people, especially LGBTQ people of faith.